Options for running Windows software if you have an Apple MacBook

 - Use programs like Parallel’s Desktop for Mac, VMWare Fusion, or VirtualBox from Oracle that allows you to run a virtual Windows computer on your Mac.
 In this mode, you do not have to reboot to switch between MacOS and Windows, and files can easily be shared between the OS’s.
 While this can be a convenient solution, it does have trade-offs.
 Virtual computers usually have slower performance than hardware based systems, and more demanding software may not run or may perform poorly.
-Parallel’s Desktop for Mac and VMWare Fusion can be purchased from their respective manufacturer’s website, and VirtualBox from Oracle is currently a free download.
+Parallel’s Desktop for Mac and VMWare Fusion can be purchased from their respective developer’s website, and VirtualBox from Oracle is currently a free download.

-Apple's M1 Processor based MacBook Pros
+Reminder concerning Apple's M1 Processor based MacBook Pros